Non-Commutative Geometry, Categories and Quantum Physics

 Morphisms between these ``non-commutative spectra'' are given by covariant functors between the categories of modules.\footnote{This kind of ``ideology'' about categories of ``non-commutative spectra'' is very fashionable in ``non-commutative algebraic geometry'' (see for example M.~Kontsevich and A.~Rosenberg~\cite{KR1,KR2,R}).}

-The Eilenberg-Gabriel-Watt theorem assures that under suitable conditions every functor $\Fg: {}_\As\Mf \to {}_\Bs\Mf$ coincides ``up to a natural equivalence'' with the functor given by left tensorization with a \cs-Hilbert $\As$-$\Bs$-bimodule ${}_\Bs X_\As$ (with $X$ unique up to isomorphism of bimodules) i.e.:
+The Eilenberg-Gabriel-Watts theorem (see e.g.~\cite{Me2}) assures that under suitable conditions every functor $\Fg: {}_\As\Mf \to {}_\Bs\Mf$ coincides ``up to a natural equivalence'' with the functor given by left tensorization with a \cs-Hilbert $\As$-$\Bs$-bimodule ${}_\Bs X_\As$ (with $X$ unique up to isomorphism of bimodules) i.e.:

 Y.~Manin~\cite{M} has been advocating the use of such ``Morita morphisms'' (tensorizations with Hilbert \cs-bimodules) as the natural notion of morphism of non-commutative spaces.
 In~\cite{C3,C4,C5} A.~Connes already discussed how to transfer a given Dirac operator using Morita equivalence bimodules and compatible connections on them, thus leading to the concept of ``inner deformations'' of a spectral geometry underlying the ``transformation rule'' $\widetilde{D} = D + A + JAJ^{-1}$ (where $A$ denotes the ``connection'').
-In our preprint\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, in preparation.}, we try to define a strictly related category of spectral triples, based on the notions of connection on a Morita morphism, that contains ``inner deformations'' as isomorphisms.
+In our work\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, work in progress.}, we try to define a strictly related category of spectral triples, based on the notions of connection on a Morita morphism, that contains ``inner deformations'' as isomorphisms.

-More specifically, given two spectral triples $(\As_j,\H_j,D_j),$ with $j=1,2,$ by a \emph{Morita-Connes} morphism of spectral triples, we mean a pair $(X,\nabla)$ where $X$ is Morita morphism from $\As_1$ to $\As_2$ i.e.~an $\As_1$-$\As_2$-bimodule that is a Hilbert \cs-module over $\As_1$ and $\nabla$ is a Riemannian connection on the bimodule $X$ (the Dirac operators are related to the connection $\nabla$ by the ``inner deformation'' formula).
-The composition of two Morita-Connes morphisms $(X^1,\nabla^1)$ and $(X^2,\nabla^2)$ is defined by taking the tensor product $X^3:=X^2\otimes_{\As_1} X^1$ of the bimodules and taking the connection $\nabla^3$ on $X$ given by:
+More specifically, given two spectral triples $(\As_j,\H_j,D_j),$ with $j=1,2,$ by a \emph{Morita-Connes} morphism of spectral triples, we mean a pair $(X,\nabla)$ where $X$ is Morita morphism from $\As_1$ to $\As_2$ i.e.~an $\As_2$-$\As_1$-bimodule that is a Hilbert \cs-module over $\As_2$ and $\nabla$ is a Riemannian connection on the bimodule $X$ (the Dirac operators are related to the connection $\nabla$ by the ``inner deformation'' formula).
+The composition $(X^3,\nabla^3)$ of two Morita-Connes morphisms $(X^1,\nabla^1)$ and $(X^2,\nabla^2)$ is defined by taking the tensor product $X^3:=X^1\otimes_{\As_2} X^2$ of the bimodules and taking the connection $\nabla^3$ on $X$ given by: